 - Do you re-attach the intestines with sutures (stitches) or staples?
 There are different instruments always being introduced into surgical procedures, and each technique has risks and benefits.
-Some surgeons hand-stitch the anastamosis, while others may use newer instruments that staple the connection.
+Some surgeons hand-stitch the anastomosis, while others may use newer devices that staple the connection.
 It’s important to ask which one your surgeon will use and why.

 - What type of lymph node dissection do you perform?
 Although the specific types of lymph node dissection are beyond the scope of this discussion, you may be curious to learn how many lymph nodes are taken out and examined when the stomach is removed.

 - How are the pathology specimens from my gastrectomy processed and inspected?
 As we have learned, HDGC is a type of cancer that originates through the stomach lining (mucosa) and can be very difficult to detect.
 It is imperative to know if your stomach contained cancer cells, and how many areas.
-Furthermore, if cancer is present it is imperative to know the depth of invasion (T-stage), since it is an indicator of the risk of recurrence and will determine whether chemotherapy should be given.
+Furthermore, if cancer is present, it is essential to see the depth of invasion (T-stage) since it is an indicator of the risk of recurrence and will determine whether chemotherapy should be given.
 Ask your surgeon if the pathologist who will be looking at the specimen has experience with or is knowledgeable about HDGC.
-To accurately determine the extent of the cancer and its multifocality, it is necessary for the entire stomach be microscopically examined and mapped.
+To accurately determine the extent of cancer and its multifocality, it is necessary for the entire stomach to be microscopically examined and mapped.
 This process is only carried out by gastrointestinal pathologists in some academic centers and is not carried out in routine practice.
-To not fully evaluate the entire stomach’s histopathology is to run the risk of not identifying a tumor focus that has invaded into the sub mucosa or beyond and therefore alter the therapeutic decision.
+To not adequately evaluate the entire stomach’s histopathology is to run the risk of not identifying a tumor focus that has invaded into the submucosa or beyond and therefore alters the therapeutic decision.
 This actual stomach map shows areas of gastric cancer in situ.
 Note: This information is the result of consultation with Dr. Gregory Y. Lauwers and Dr. Parry Guilford.